SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/1password-source.md

 To generate a 1Password API token follow these steps:
 1. [Sign in](https://start.1password.com/signin) to your 1Password account and click [Integrations](https://my.1password.com/integrations/active) in the sidebar.
-2. Choose the Events Reporting integration where you want to issue a token and click **Add a token**.
-3. Enter a name for the bearer token and choose when it will expire.
-Select or deselect the event types the token has access to, then click **Issue Token**.
-4. Click **Save** in 1Password and choose which vault to save your token to.
-Then click **View Integration Details**.
+2. Switch to the **Directory** tab (or use [direct link to Directory tab](https://sumologictestingapi.1password.com/integrations/directory))
+3. Choose the **Sumo Logic** integration in **Events Reporting** section.
+4. Enter System Name of your convenience (default value Sumo Logic would be fine in most cases) and click **Add Integration**.
+5. On the next page enter Token Name.
+This can be any string which will help you to recognize tokens generated for different environments like Production, Stage, Dev.
+6. In section **Events to Report** leave enabled event sources which you want to share using the token.
+Then click **Issue Token**.
+7. On last page click icon on the right to the token string to copy it to the clipboard.
+You can also select **Save in 1Password** to store it for further reference.
+8. Then click **View Integration Details** to see summary and **Learn More** button pointing to 1Password App installation manual.

 ## States